 Some bamboo species are shorter and have more slender culms then others, and therefore have less fuel volume.
 However they also lose their live fuel moisture more quickly when exposed to hot dry winds compared to species with larger culms.
 Many species of bamboo are “runners” which means they can expand their clump size rapidly by means of underground rhizomes (modified underground horizontal stems).
 Dense bamboo screens are typically used between homes and along roads to screen unwanted views and provide privacy.
 These uses can rapidly spread fire from structure to structure and inhibit suppression water application by firefighters.
 Along roads bamboo is a fire threat to emergency responders and evacuees

-Most species of Bambusa are rather large, with numerous branches emerging from the nodes, and one or two much larger than the rest.
+Most species of Bamboo are large (6'-35'), with numerous branches emerging from the nodes, and one or two much larger than the rest.
 The branches can be as long as 11 m (35 ft).
 They are native to Southeast Asia, China, Taiwan, the Himalayas, New Guinea, Melanesia, and the Northern Territory of Australia.
-Bamboos are grasses, invasive, and extremely prone to fire during the summer months.

 Remove all Bamboo within 30' of structures.
 Any remaining bamboo must be maintained completely free of dead leaves and materials, especially around the base (nearly impossible - repeat frequently).